prometheus-protocol/.github/profile/README.md

 **The Vision:**

-Every economic interaction on the web—from e-commerce checkouts to API calls—is a transaction.
-Today, these transactions are gated by private companies that extract fees and control access.
+Every economic interaction on the web—from e-commerce checkouts, to API calls, **to autonomous AI agents transacting with each other**—is a transaction.
+Today, these are gated by private companies that extract fees and control access.
 Prometheus changes this.
 We are building a public utility for money on the internet: a simple, powerful protocol that allows any developer to integrate secure, global, near-instant payments for any amount, no matter how small.

 ---